-European women live longer than men, but not betterAugust 29th, 2011 in Health
+European women live longer than men, but not betterAugust 29, 2011 in Medicine & Health / Health

 European women live longer than men, because of both biological and behavioural advantages, but women's longer lives are not necessarily healthy lives.
 Studies commented on by Dr Vannuzzo at the ESC Congress 2011, show that due to increase in tobacco and alcohol consumption in women, the gender gap is decreasing.